newrelic/newrelic-lambda-cli/README.md

 ## Note on permissions

-In order to use the script you will need to have enough permissions in your New Relic account and in your AWS account.
+In order to use the script you will need to have enough permissions in your New Relic account and in you AWS account.
-In your New Relic account, your user will have to either be an `Admin` or a `User` with the `Infrastructure manager` role.
+In your New Relic account your user will have to either be an `Admin` or an `User` with the `Infrastructure manager` role.

-In your AWS account, your user will need to have enough permissions to create IAM resources (Role and Policy) and Lambda functions.
-These resources will be created via CloudFormation stacks, so you will need permissions to create those.
+In your AWS account will need to have enough permissions to create IAM resources (Role and Policy) and Lambda functions.
+These resources will be created via Coudformation stacks, so you will need permissions to create those.

+The full list of permissions required in AWS are:

+    Resource: *
+    Actions:
+        "cloudformation:CreateChangeSet",
+        "cloudformation:CreateStack",
+        "cloudformation:DescribeStacks",
+        "iam:AttachRolePolicy",
+        "iam:CreateRole",
+        "iam:GetRole",
+        "iam:PassRole",
+        "lambda:AddPermission",
+        "lambda:CreateFunction",
+        "lambda:GetFunction",
+        "logs:DeleteSubscriptionFilter",
+        "logs:DescribeSubscriptionFilters",
+        "logs:PutSubscriptionFilter"
+        "s3:GetObject"

+    Resource: "arn:aws:serverlessrepo:us-east-1:463657938898:applications/NewRelic-log-ingestion"
+    Actions:
+        "serverlessrepo:CreateCloudFormationTemplate"
+        "serverlessrepo:GetCloudFormationTemplate"

 ## Installation